digitalutsc/islandora_web_annotations/CONTRIBUTING.md

 In order to help us understand and fix the bug it would be useful if you could provide us with:

 1. The steps to reproduce the bug.
 This includes information about e.g. the Islandora version you were using along with version of stack components.
-2. If applicble, some sample data that triggers the bug.
+2. If applicable, some sample data that triggers the bug.
 3. The expected behavior.
 4. The current, incorrect behavior.